Eigil Knuth: Career

-Knuth first trip to Greenland occurred in 1932, accompanying Dr. Aage Roussel from the National Museum of Denmark on an archaeological dig to excavate old Norse sites on West Greenland's coast.
-Knuth spent the next two years as an art critic for the Copenhagen newspaper Dagens Nyheder.
+Knuth's first trip to Greenland occurred in 1932, accompanying Aage Roussel from the National Museum of Denmark on an archaeological dig to excavate old Norse sites on West Greenland's coast.
+Knuth spent the next two years as an art critic for the Copenhagen newspaper '.

-Assisting Dr. Roussell and Dr. Poul Nørlund during the summer of 1934, Knuth excavated old Norse ruins at Igaliko.
-In 1935, Dr. Helge Larsen, Ebbe Munck, and Knuth, as archaeologist, assisted on the Augustine Courtauld Expedition to East Greenland, during which Gunnbjørn Fjeld, Greenland's highest mountain, was climbed.
+Assisting Roussell and Poul Nørlund during the summer of 1934, Knuth excavated old Norse ruins at Igaliko.
+In 1935, Helge Larsen, Ebbe Munck, and Knuth, as archaeologist, assisted on the Augustine Courtauld Expedition to East Greenland, during which Gunnbjørn Fjeld, Greenland's highest mountain, was climbed.
 The following summer, in 1936, Knuth, Robert Gessain, and Michel Perez participated in the French Trans-Greenland Expedition under Paul-Emile Victor, crossing the Greenland inlandsis (ice cap), starting at Christianshåb in the west, and ending at Tasiilaq/Angmagsalik, an Inuit settlement in the east.
 It was here that Knuth worked as a sculptor, producing a notable series of busts of the local Inuit.

-Knuth financed the bulk of his next expedition, the Danish Northeast Greenland Expedition, also known as the "Danish Northeast Greenland Expedition 1938—39, sent out by Alf Trolle, Ebbe Munck, and Eigil Knuth in memory of the Denmark Expedition" (Dansk Nordgrønlandsekspedition 1938—39, udsendt af Alf Trolle, Ebbe Munck og Eigil Knuth til Minde on Danmark-Ekspeditionen), arriving in Greenland with his co-leader and friend, Ebbe Munck, on 19 June 1938.
-The crew consisted of six more men, a. o. the botanist Paul Gelting.
+Knuth financed the bulk of his next expedition, the Danish Northeast Greenland Expedition, also known as the (Dansk Nordgrønlandsekspedition 1938—39, udsendt af Alf Trolle, Ebbe Munck og Eigil Knuth til Minde on Danmark-Ekspeditionen), arriving in Greenland with his co-leader and friend, Ebbe Munck, on 19 June 1938.
+The crew consisted of six more men, among others the botanist Paul Gelting.
 It was one of the first Danish Greenland expeditions to make use of an airplane, a de Havilland Tiger Moth.
 With the start of war, Knuth could not return to Greenland as planned, instead, becoming an announcer for Denmark Radio in the Danish resistance movement.

 During the period of 1948–50, Knuth was back in Greenland and made several discoveries, including a large tool collection of the Thule culture and tool fragments of the Dorset culture.
 His most important contribution, however, was the first identification and demonstration of Independence I culture and Independence II culture, immigration waves of Paleo-Eskimo, spread apart by almost 3000 years.
-He named the cultures "Independence" after the Independence Fjord located in Peary Land.
+He named the cultures Independence after the Independence Fjord located in Peary Land.